 “Where there is no vision, the people perish.”
 Proverbs 29:18

-Individuals want to know where they are going and how they are going to get there.
-Team members want a mental map.
+Your team members want to know where they are going and how they are going to get there.
+Individuals want a mental map.
 Visionary project managers work with their project sponsors to develop and consistently cast a clear vision.

 “I find the harder I work, the more luck I seem to have.” -Thomas Jefferson